immanuvelprathap/immanuvelprathap/README.md

 ....."Change the live of person or Change the World!”

-I believe that leveraging data is the key to optimizing business productivity.
-Incorporating key insights from quality data analytics into business decision making is what gives organizations an edge over its competition.
-Willingness to adapt to change, critical thinking, ability to work with and lead teams are my some of my most valuable qualities.
+Tech-Business-savvy and Aspiring Data Scientist with 2+ years as Application Development Analyst (Databases Warehouse, Databases Infrastructure) and 1+ years as Data Engineer (Databases, ML Models, Data Analytics).
+Overall 3+ years of progressive experience demonstrating the ability to deliver valuable insights via Data analytics and Advanced Data-Driven methods.
+Knowledgeable ETL Developer skilled in design, development and maintenance of ETL applications in Data Integration workspace.
+Willingness to adapt to change, picking up additional skills as needed to fit into a specific job role, ability to work with and lead teams are some of the most valuable qualities.
-I am open to exploring and picking up additional skills as needed to fit into a specific job role.

  | Data Analytics | ETL(Data Warehouse, Data Modelling, Data Mapping, Data Acquization, Data Wrangling) | Data Visualization (PowerBI, Tableau) | Machine Learning | Deep Learning | NLP | CNN | MySQL | MS Acess | Informatica |